owalmirneto/om30-challenge/README.md

 ### Start application

 To starting the application, we need to start services with docker-compose in daemon.
-So, this will start all services include web application
+So, this will start all services all services (PostgresSQL and Redis) include web application and worker (Rails and SideKiq)

 ```bash
 make up